FlyJingFish/AndroidAOP/docs/getting_started.md

 !!! note
     1、 When `androidAop.fastDex` is set to true, the dexBuilder task will be optimized and accelerated.
 Please note that this setting will only work when not in debugMode mode
     2、 When `androidAop.fastDex.variantOnlyDebug` is set to true, the release package will ignore `androidAop.fastDex = true` Settings
+    3、 If there are other plugins using `toTransform` in your project, this optimization will basically lose its meaning

 ### This library has some built-in functional annotations for you to use directly.